korbal/django/README.md

 # django
-This is where I collect my mickey mouse django projects
+This is where I collect my mickey mouse django projects...